prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 This case reels in its fanbase with its perfection in the majority of categories by looking great, performing great, and costing… well, great!

-The Q300L boasts a front panel IO fit for a multitude of postitionings, making sure that no matter where or how you place it you can always reach all your front buttons and plugs.
+The Q300L boasts a front panel IO fit for a multitude of positionings, making sure that no matter where or how you place it you can always reach all your front buttons and plugs.

 Its slightly larger size allows for a much larger list of GPU sizes.
 This case also includes a full acrylic side panel window.